erizov/Professor/semester_5/lecture_27_hyperparameter_optimization/grid_search/README.md

 1. Implement Grid Search from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems

 ### Short Description

-A search algorithm that finds target values in data structures.
+A search strategy that finds target values in data structures.
 Addresses locating specific information efficiently.
 Example: Finding a record in a database or a word in a document.
 Operates by systematically examining content until the target is found.

 **Key Characteristics:**
 - **Time Complexity**: Varies